Answer Posted / e-mail

 Contact a small, medium, and a large contract program within your organization.
 Interview the Technical Director or Project Engineer to identify the following information: a.
 Request the individual to graphically depict their development strategy? b.
 What factors drove them to choose the implementation strategy? c.
 What were some of the lessons learned from developing and implementing the strategy that would influence their approach next time? d.
 How was the V & V strategy implemented?

-What are the types of participants of the prototype design pattern you will get?
+What are the main types of concurrency design patterns?